-John answered, "Master, we saw a person using your name to force demons out of people.
-We told him to stop because he does not belong to our group."
-Jesus said to John, "Don't stop him.
-If a person is not against you, then he is for you."
+John said to Jesus, "Master, we saw someone using your name to cast out demons, but we told him to stop because he isn't in our group."
+But Jesus said, "Don't stop him!
+Anyone who is not against you is for you."

 — Luke 9:49-50 NLT

 Forgive us, humble us, and correct us, O Father, for our rivalry, petty spirit, divisiveness, pride, and arrogance.
-We have split your church into so many subgroups it is unconscionable.
+It is unconscionable that we have split your church into so many subgroups.
 Work in your people with your Spirit to bring us back to a more faithful unity.
 In Jesus' name.
 Amen.

 Related Scripture Readings